-Long and infamous history of Sachsenring
+Long and Infamous History of Sachsenring

-Sachsenring, located near the town of Chemnitz in Saxony has a long history but never was considered as the one of the top racing venues in Germany.
+Sachsenring, located near the town of Chemnitz in Saxony has a long history but was never considered as the one of the top racing venues in Germany.

 Early days at the circuit were especially dangerous